 When people engage with your posts, the Facebook registers that engagement and assumed that person is interested in what your business is offering.
 It will therefore start to show them more stuff that you post because they have expressed an interest.

-We have various events that can help you with scaling up your social media strategy and improving your conversions with Facebook.
+We have various Marketing Training Webinars that can help you with scaling up your social media strategy and improving your conversions with Facebook.

 This event will show you what you should be doing with your business page to convert more sales.